Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions: Adjusting for Covariates under Low-Order Outcome Interactions

 This adjustment resembles the classical control variates technique, where auxiliary variables with known or mean-zero expectation are used to reduce variance without introducing bias \citep{glasserman2004monte, lemieux2014control, botev2017variance}.
 In this context, the added term $\frac{1}{n} \sum_{i=1}^n \omega_i \bs{\theta}^\top \bX_i$ serves as a control variate: it does not affect the expectation of the estimator but can potentially reduce its variance.
 While any fixed choice of $\bs{\theta}$ yields an unbiased estimator, choosing $\bs{\theta}$ carefully can lead to substantial variance reduction.
 In the following sections, we present our proposed choices for $\bs{\theta}$.

-The covariate-adjusted SNIPE estimator also has a close connection to the Augmented Inverse Probability Weighting (AIPW) estimator, a canonical method in the doubly robust estimation literature (see, for example, \citet{ding2024first} for an introduction).
-In particular, in the no-interference setting\footnote{Throughout Section \ref{sec:method}, the “no interference” or SUTVA setting means both that the potential outcomes satisfy SUTVA, where each unit’s treatment does not affect other units’ outcomes, and that the interference network used by the SNIPE estimator contains only self-loops and no other edges.}, the SNIPE estimator reduces to
+The covariate-adjusted estimator $\TTEhat(\bs \theta)$ also has a close connection to the Augmented Inverse Probability Weighting (AIPW) estimator, a canonical method in the doubly robust estimation literature (see, for example, \citet{ding2024first} for an introduction).
+In particular, in the no-interference setting\footnote{Throughout this paper, the “no interference” or SUTVA setting means both that the potential outcomes satisfy SUTVA, where each unit’s treatment does not affect other units’ outcomes, and that the interference network used by $\SNIPE$ contains only self-loops and no other edges.}, the unadjusted estimator $\hat\tau_{\text{unadj}}$ simplifies to

 which is the classical Inverse Probability Weighting (IPW) estimator.
-The covariate-adjusted SNIPE estimator $\TTEhat(\rbhat)$ takes the form
+The covariate-adjusted estimator $\TTEhat(\bs \theta)$ then takes the form

 If $\bs \theta^\top \bs X_i$ is used as an estimate of the conditional mean outcome in the AIPW construction, this expression coincides with the AIPW estimator.